bwicky/oligomer_hallucination/README.md

 ## Features

-- Designs (hallucinations) are performed by MCMC searches in sequence space and optimizing (user-defined) losses composed of AlphaFold2 metrics, and/or geometric constraints, and/or secondary-structure definitions.
+Design (hallucination) is performed by MCMC search in sequence space, while optimizing (user-defined) losses composed of AlphaFold2 metrics, and/or geometric constraints, and/or secondary-structure definitions in order to match the design objective:

-- Oligomers with arbitrary number of subunits can be designed.
+- Oligomers with arbitrary numbers of subunits can be designed.
-- Multistate design (either positive or negative) can be specified.
+- Multi-state design (either positive or negative) can be specified.
 - MCMC trajectories can either be seeded with input sequence(s), or started randomly (using a frequency-adjusted AA distribution).
-- At each step, position(s) are chosen for mutation based on different options (see `modules/mutations.py` for details).
+- At each step, position(s) are chosen for mutation (see `modules/mutations.py` for details about the different options).
-- A 'resfile' (`.af2h` extension) can be employed to specify designable positions and associated probabilities of mutation.
+- A configuration file (`.af2h` extension) can be used to specify designable positions and associated probabilities of mutation.
-- The oligomeric state (number of subunits) for each oligomer (state) can be specified.
 - Repeat proteins (sequence-symmetric monomers) can be designed instead of oligomers by passing the `--single_chains` flag.
 - Specific amino acids can be exluded.
-- MCMC paramters (initial temperature, annealing half-life, steps, tolerance) can be specified.
+- MCMC paramters (initial temperature, annealing half-life, number of steps, tolerance for termination) can be specified.
 - Currently implemented loss functions are (see `modules/losses.py` for details):
-  - `plddt`: plDDT seem to have trouble converging to complex formation.
+  - `plddt`: optimises pLDDT; seems to have trouble converging to assembled structures.
-  - `ptm`: pTM tends to 'melt' input structures.
+  - `ptm`: optmimises pTM; tends to 'melt' input structures.
-  - `pae`: similar to result as ptm?
+  - `pae`: optimises pAE; similar to pTM.
-  - `dual`: combination of plddt and ptm losses with equal weights.
+  - `dual`: combination of `plddt` and `ptm` losses with equal weights.
-  - `entropy`: current implementation unlikely to work.
+  - `cyclic`: geometric loss term that enforce cyclic symmetry; minimises the standard deviation of the distances between center of masses of the protomers.
+  - `dual_cyclic`: combination of dual and cyclic losses.
+  - `aspect_ratio`: geometric term that enforces protomers with aspect ratios close to 1 (i.e. spherical and globular).
-  - `pae_sub_mat`: initially implemented to enforce symmetry, but probably not working.
+  - `pae_sub_mat`: initially implemented to enforce symmetry, under-tested.
-  - `pae_asym`: this loss has different weights associated with the means of the different PAE sub-matrices (asymmetric weighting of the different inter-chain contacts).
+  - `pae_asym`: this loss has different weights associated with the means of the different pAE sub-matrices (asymmetric weighting of the different inter-chain contacts).
 Off-diagonal elements (+/-1 from the diagaonl, and opposite corners) have higher weights.
-  - `cyclic`: geometric loss term to enforce cyclic symmetry, minimizes the standard deviation of protomer center of mass distances
-  - `dual_cyclic`: dual with an added geometric loss term to enforce symmetry.
-  - `frac_dssp`: Enforcing an exact secondary structure percentage (E,H,notEH) as computed by DSSP on the structure.
+  - `frac_dssp`: enforces an exact secondary structure content (`E, H, notEH`), computed by `DSSP` on the structure.
-  - `min_frac_dssp`: Enforcing a minimum fraction of secondary structure content (E,H,notEH).
-The loss is minimised if the fraction of that secondary strucure (computed by DSSP on the structure) is larger than specified .
+  - `min_frac_dssp`: enforces a minimum secondary structure content (`E, H, notEH`).
+The loss is minimal if the fraction of that secondary strucure (computed by `DSSP` on the structure) is larger than specified.
-  - `tmalign`: loss defined as TM-score to template PDB, given with `--template`, alignment of template (`tmalign -I`) can be forced with `--template_alignment [alignment].aln` if template has multiple chains remove the `TER` in the pdbfiles.
+  - `tmalign`: loss defined as TM-score to a template PDB, given with `--template`.
+Alignment to the template (`tmalign -I`) can be forced with `--template_alignment [alignment].aln`.
+If the template has multiple chains, remove the `TER` in the PDB file.
-  - `dual_tmalign`: jointly optimises ptm, plddt and tmalign (see above) TM-score.
+  - `dual_tmalign`: jointly optimises ptm, plddt and tmalign losses.
   - `pae_asym_tmalign`: in development.
-  - `aspect_ratio`: geometric term that enforces protomers with aspect ratios close to 1 (i.e. spherical and globular).
+  - `entropy`: in development.

 ## Options